 5. Bleed your radiators

 If your radiators have cold patches (especially at the top) air could be trapped in the system.
-Turn off your boiler; let it cool for a few hours.
+Turn off your boiler and let it cool for a few hours.
 Then, use a radiator key to slowly open each valve: if it hisses, that’s air escaping.
 When water starts to drip from the valve, close it again tightly – this is called ‘bleeding your radiators’ – it helps to hold a towel under the valve to catch the drips.
 Check all the radiators, in turn.